The monthly days of 1918:

 The British General Allenby captured a Turkish army at Megiddo in September and overran Syria.
 The surrender of the Turkish army on the Tigris followed.
 The Ottoman Empire signed an armistice on 30 October.

 Foch launched a general counter-offensive in September.
-The tank-led British drove the Germans back 8 miles at Amiens on 8 August and attacked the Hindenburg Line in September.
+The tank-led British drove the Germans back 8 miles (ca. 13 km) at Amiens on 8 August and attacked the Hindenburg Line in September.
 That same month, the Americans stormed the four-year-old Saint Mihiel Salient and Allied armies broke through the Hindenburg Line after 18 days’ continuous battle (26 SEptember – 13 October).
 During October, an Anglo-French-Belgian army group freed Flanders coast, the British reached the River Scheldt, the French drove east over the Aisne and the Americans down the Meuse to Sedan.

 Mutiny gripped the German Fleet in the last days of October and revolution quickly followed in all the main cities.
-Armistice negotiations, on the basis of US President Wilson’s famous ‘Fourteen Points’ programme, began on 6 November; the Kaiser ‘abdicated’ on 9 November and, on 11 November, the Armistice was signed in Foch’s converted wagon-lit at Compiegne.
+Armistice negotiations, on the basis of US President Wilson’s famous ‘Fourteen Points’ program, began on 6 November; the Kaiser ‘abdicated’ on 9 November and, on 11 November, the Armistice was signed in Foch’s converted wagon-lit at Compiegne.
 The Great War had ended after 1,567 days.